Nageswar-Sahoo/Computer-Vision-Project/README.md

 1 - BatchNorm:

-Batch normalization is a method that normalizes activations in a network across the mini-batch of definite size
+Batch normalization works for each filter seperately using all the output of that filter i.e Batch normalization is a method that normalizes activations in a network across the mini-batch of definite size
 ![1](https://user-images.githubusercontent.com/70502759/139624272-8ecc8dbf-dec7-4769-9658-c8defec4f760.png)